CatherineP37/project_3/README.md

-# Simple Calculator
+# Calculator

 This is a simple calculator that does addition, subtraction, multiplication and division.
-It also has the option to do the calculation again and it gives an error message if the user doesn't enter a correct operator.
+It also has the option to do the calculation again and it gives an error message if the user doesn't enter correct inputs.

 ## Features

+### ASCII art

 ### First number input